 The program provided us with access to all pertinent information, which is maintained as required.
-The individual case file inspection of randomly selected 2013 cases validated these findings.
-The review of randomly chosen cases drawn from the four-year period 2010-2013 was done this year as in most previous years.
-Last year's audit reviewed electronic files due to the program's move to a new location at the time of our review.
-Our review of randomly selected cases drawn from the four-year period (2010-2013) demonstrated that the case files were maintained in 2013, as required.
+The individual case file inspection of randomly selected 2014 cases validated these findings.
+The review of selected cases drawn from the four-year period 2011-2014 was done this year as in most previous years.
+Our review of selected cases drawn from the four-year period (2011-2014) demonstrated that the case files were maintained in 2014, as required.